jlinto10/durins-day-forecaster/README.md

 ### Use The Code

     var durinsDay = new DurinsDayCalculator().DurinsDay(2016);

 ### Testing

-In 2014, the following author calculated October 23rd.
+In 2014, the author of askmiddlearth.tumblr.com (Who apparently is *not* Stephen Colbert) calculated October 23rd.
 I passed 2014 into my tool and got the correct output (See the `Testing` project).

+A link to the post, for anyone who is interested.

 http://askmiddlearth.tumblr.com/post/73200106670/how-to-predict-durins-day

+Many other dates have been tested, and so far the dates I checked are accurate (Again see the `Testing` project).

 #### Durin's Day Cheatsheet 2014 - 2024

+For those of you who do not care about the code, and only want an answer.

 | Year | Durin's Day |
 | ---- | ----------- |